-In order to simplify the appraisal of the vegetation at Erf 3122, Mossel Bay, a vegetation map was compiled that recognizes only two vegetation types, renosterveld and grassy fynbos (Figure 8).
-The renosterveld, as mentioned above, is largely secondary, having 'restored' on areas that were once cultivated.
-This vegetation is considered to have low sensitivity, whereas the grassy fynbos which occurs on steeper slopes, and has not been historically cultivated, is considered to be mostly be highly sensitivity.
-The area along the road leading to the reservoir, and the area in the vicinity of the reservoir itself, have moderate sensitivity (Figure 9).
+In order to simplify the appraisal of the vegetation at Erf 3122, Mossel Bay, a vegetation map was compiled that recognizes only two vegetation types, renosterveld and grassy fynbos (Figure 17).
+The renosterveld, as mentioned above, is secondary, having 'restored' on areas that were once cultivated.
+This vegetation is considered to have low sensitivity, whereas the grassy fynbos that occurs on steeper slopes, and has not been historically cultivated, is considered to be mostly of highly sensitivity.
+The area along the road leading to the reservoir, and the area in the vicinity of the reservoir itself, have moderate sensitivity (Figure 18).

-Figure 8.
+Figure 17.
 Simplified vegetation map for Erf 3122, Mossel Bay.

-Figure 9.
+Figure 18.
 Habitat sensitivity map for Erf 3122, Mossel Bay.